-Denver’s Community Pop-up Market inaugural events are underway.
-Once a month, we are transforming a multi-use warehouse facility into a community pop-up market.
-This market will feature local artisans, sustainable businesses, and community organizations, creating a hub in Denver, Colorado.
-This is a grassroots community effort designed to foster connections, support community sustainability initiatives, and help strengthen the local economy.
+Once a month, we transform a multi-use warehouse into a community pop-up market.
+This market features local artisans, sustainable businesses, and community organizations, creating a hub in Denver, Colorado.
+This grassroots community effort is designed to foster connections, support community sustainability initiatives, and help strengthen the local economy.

-Denver’s Community Pop-up Market is accepting applications for community vendors!
+Denver’s Community Pop-up Market is accepting applications for community vendors.

 March 16th – Colorado Artist Showcase

-April 20th – Earth Day Sustainability Fair
+April 20th – Earth Day Celebration Market

 May 18th – Spring Refresh Market

-June 8th – “Non-corporate” Pride Market
+June 7th – “Non-corporate” Pride Market

-This grassroots event is searching for founding vendors and community support.
-For more information, go to Denver’s Community Pop-up Market | Vendor Form
+Accepting applications for community vendors and community support.
+For sign-up information, go to Denver’s Community Pop-up Market | Vendor Form

 This is a space to celebrate local LGBTQ-owned businesses, nonprofits, drag artists, queer artists, and more.
 This is a showcase of local pride without the risk of being overshadowed by corporate sponsors.